ChorusOne/opus-pool-sdk/book/guide/1-installation.md

 To access these default vault addresses, you can use the `getDefaultVaults` function, providing the network as an argument.
 This is particularly useful if you do not have specific vault addresses or prefer a quick setup.

 {% hint style="info" %}

-**Info hints** For the time being, the function returns an array containing only one default vault, regardless of the network.
+For the time being, the function returns an array containing only one default vault, regardless of the network.

 {% endhint %}

 You can retrieve the default vault by running: